notcr0w/CodeSnip/README.md

-# codesnip
+# CodeSnip - CLI Snippet Manager

-`codesnip` is a minimalist command-line tool for managing and reusing code snippets and templates.
+`CodeSnip` is a minimalist command-line tool for managing and reusing code snippets and templates.
 Snippets are stored in plain-text files, each containing multiple templates, and can be inserted or extracted from your source code files with simple commands.

 ---